-Endometriosis is the growing of the uterine wall outside the uterine cavity.
+Endometriosis is the growth of the uterine wall outside the uterine cavity.
 This can be extremely painful for women and adolescent girls and can cause high levels of infertility.
 Many women suffering from endometriosis find that the condition can be controlled or even stopped with special eating changes.

-This was the case with Angela Kawakimi.
+This was the case with Angela Kawakami.
 From a young age, Angela admits she did not have a great diet.
 However, she has managed her endometriosis as well as her overall health for many years by eating more whole foods.
 She started by giving up Gluten and progressed to a mostly whole food diet.
 Angela’s Story has become an inspiration for many women with the condition.
 There are a variety of dietary measures that may help with endometriosis.

 Eat More Salad